wences-sanchez/Knowledge-Base/pages/Machines Like Me (highlights).md

 		- ([Location 1040](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=1040))
 	- -
 	- -
-	- What is a robot thinking about? #card
+	- What is a robot thinking about? #car
 		- ‘It’s the way I’m made.
 I’m bound to conclude that I’ve a very powerful sense of self and I’m certain that it’s real and that neuroscience will describe it fully one day.
 Even when it does, I won’t know this self any better than I do now.
 But I do have moments of doubt when I wonder whether I’m subject to a form of Cartesian error.’
 		- ([Location 1115](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=1115))
 	- -